 Here is what you should be on the lookout for to avoid pre-workout side effects:

 A proprietary blend must include a list of ingredients, by law.
 However, they are protected from displaying their exact ingredient amounts, so you are without knowing how much of a supplement you are receiving per serving.

 The major downside is that you may not get the amount you are expecting.
-With proprietary blends, your servings may hold more or less than what you expect, causing you to accumulate too much caffeine or insufficient amino acids to be effective.
+With proprietary blends, your servings may hold more or less than what you expect, causing you to accumulate too much (but more likely too little) caffeine or insufficient amino acids to be effective.

 Artificial colors can have negative side effects.
 Certain dyes, such as FD&C Blue 40 or Red 5, are carcinogenic and may pose health concerns.

 Artificial sweeteners are also a major concern for many in the health and fitness industry, yet continue to be a major ingredient in health supplements.

 Complex chemicals and ingredients with names you can't pronounce pose a lot of dietary and health risks.
 Without proper studies and research on the ingredients, you can be taking filler or ingredients with bad side effects.

 If you aren’t familiar with a particular ingredient or it isn’t found on the list above, make sure you do your own research and talk to your doctor before taking the supplements.

 Soy lecithin and carrageenan are used in powders and mixes as a thickening agent.